 Does a Vitamin's Form Matter?

 Vitamin supplements come in all shapes, sizes, and consistencies (such as gummies, tablets, chewables, capsules, and liquids).
 The form of vitamin you choose doesn't affect the time of day you should take it.
 Consuming vitamins with meals (spaced out from each other if need be) is what counts most.
-John Hopkins Medicine says liquid and chewable vitamins are best absorbed, however.
+DaVinci Laboratories says liquid vitamins are absorbed quicker, however.

 Take Away Message